khicken/mediaGUI/README.md

 A minimal GUI application to preprocess video data.

 ## Installation
+The recommended method is installing the standalone executable on GitHub (available for Windows and MacOS).

-You can install the package using pip:
+Otherwise, you can install the package using pip:
 ```sh
 pip install mediagui
 ```